fredericlemonnier/411/README.md

 1. Soccer Match Brewery Finder

 The idea is that the user inputs a soccer game they are attending and in return gets breweries close to the stadium.
-We will use the "https://www.api-football.com/coverage or https://docs.sportmonks.com/football2/getting-started/welcome api" for the soccer games and the "https://www.openbrewerydb.org/documentation" api to find the breweries.
+We will use the https://docs.sportmonks.com/football2/getting-started/welcome api" for the soccer games and the "https://www.openbrewerydb.org/documentation" api to find the breweries.

 2. Food recipe and nutrition analysis app proposal: